 Refinance Outcomes.
 I first estimate the effect of Internet Essentials on refinance outcomes (applications, originations, and denial rates).
 Column 1 in Table 5 presents triple differences estimates on refinance originations.
 I find that the availability of Internet Essentials increased the number of new mortgages originated to eligible households by 6 percent per year, relative to a census tract average of 6 mortgages.
 These results are statistically significant at the 5 percent level.
-Figure 8 shows time-varying triple difference estimates of treatment effects.
+Given that the average size of the refinance pool is around 60 households per census tract, these are sizeable effects.17 Figure 7 shows time-varying triple difference estimates of treatment effects.
 I find no evidence of non-parallel trends in the pre-treatment period, confirming the validity of a granular identification strategy that absorbs variation between eligibility groups and across census tracts.
 Importantly, the coefficient estimates on refinance originations steadily grow throughout the early years of the program and become statistically significant in 2013 and 2014.
-This gradually increasing trend also mirrors the subscriber growth pattern between 2012 and 2015 (Comcast Corporation, 2016).
-The treatment effect falls slightly and becomes insignificant in 2015, corresponding to the eventual slowdown in aggregate refinancing demand.
+This gradually increasing trend also mirrors the subscriber growth pattern between 2012 and 2015 (Comcast Corporation, 2016).18 The treatment effect falls slightly and becomes insignificant in 2015, corresponding to the eventual slowdown in aggregate refinancing demand.